 Quality Score – Now that additional quality score metrics are available for both current and historical performance, you can create pivot tables to get the total count (rather than sum) of keywords ranking Above Average, Average and Below Average for each qualifier.
 This will allow you even more insight into why quality scores may be low or high and help you to monitor changes over time.
 To do this simply add the quality score indicator (for example: ad relevance) into both the rows field and the values area.
 If you have a high count of keywords that are below average for any of the indicators, optimizations should likely be made to either your ad copy or landing pages.

 Use #2 = Merging Data

-Another use of Pivot Tables is to marry or merge data from separate sources.
+Another use is to marry or merge pivot table data from separate sources.
 For example, we regularly have to pull data from multiple engines (Google, Bing, Facebook, Pinterest, Analytics, etc).
-Pivot tables make it easy to drop all of your data into excel and display that data within one clean table, removing those duplicate rows.
+Pivot tables make it easy to drop all of your data into excel and display that data within one clean excel table, removing those duplicate rows.